matheusaguilar/graphql-decorator/README.md

 GraphQl is awesome, but create schemas are boring.
 In this project I try to do your life easier with the Decorators of Typescript.

-The idea to solve this problem of creating a schema is:
+To solve this, we need:

-* Have model classes to define how the schema will be.
+* Model class to define how the schema will be.
 * Resolver class to create query/mutations.
 * A function defined by you that, given a model with an Id, how do you retrive all the data related with this model?